George W. Crouse

-George Washington Crouse (November 23, 1832 – January 5, 1912) was an American businessman and American Civil War veteran who served one term as a U.S. Representative from Ohio from 1887 to 1889.
+George Washington Crouse (November 23, 1832 – January 5, 1912) was an American businessman and American Civil War veteran who served one term as a U.S. representative from Ohio from 1887 to 1889.

 Biography

 Born in Tallmadge, Ohio, Crouse attended the common schools.
 He taught school for five years.
 He moved to Akron, Ohio.

 Early career

 Deputy in offices of county auditor and treasurer 1855–1858.

 Auditor of Summit County from 1858 to 1863, he then served as county treasurer in 1863.

 Manager in 1863 of the Akron branch of C. Aultman & Co.
 Buckeye, a mower and reaper business.
 Upon the organization of Aultman, Miller & Co. in 1865, as a separate corporation, Crouse became secretary and treasurer, and later its president.

 Civil War

 During the Civil War Crouse served as sergeant in Company F, 164th Ohio Infantry, and served in fortifications around Washington in 1864.

 Early political career

 He served as member and president of the city council for four years and of the board of education of the city of Akron four years.
 He was commissioner of Summit County in 1874 and 1875 and served as a member of the State senate from 1885 to 1887.
+In 1884 he was elected as a Third Class (honorary) Companion of the Military Order of the Loyal Legion of the United States in recognition of his support for the Union during the Civil War.